cferdinandi/adventure/content/rules.md

 For example, if you hear a band of thieves approaching and want to hide, each player should roll.
 Any player who wins the die roll hides successfully, while any player who doesn't is caught.

-### Bonus Encounters

-Depending on the age of your players and how complex you'd like the game to be, you can mix optional bonus encounters into the main adventure.

-For example, on the way from one location to the next, a group of thieves may attempt to buy or steal one of the baby dragons.
-You might introduce the encounter like this:

-> As you make you way through the forest, you hear rustling in the trees to your left.
-A group of thieves emerge from the shadows.
->
-> In the back stands a short woman with dark hair covered in a hood.
-She has a dagger on her side.
-In her left hand, she clutches a magic amulet.
-She's clearly the leader of the group.
-After a moment of silence, she says, "We've heard that you've located a baby dragon.
-We'd like to make you an offer."
->
-> What do you do?

-The group might choose to turn and run, take her up on the offer, or try to fight their way out of it (more on that shortly).

-No matter what they choose, they roll dice to determine whether or not they're successful.
-What happens as a result may impact the rest of the game.

-For example, if the players agree to sell the baby dragon, or if they try to run but fail and the dragon is stolen, they'll return back to Lacey with only four dragons.
-They might try to get the dragon back, or decide that that the amulet is worth more than whatever Lacey was offering.

-This adds another rich dimension to the game.